 The natural world has had many fascinating classification problems.
 For example, the Duck Billed Platypus seemed to present a significant problem for classification when discovered.
-That it is a mammal that lays eggs is pretty atypical but mostly the problem seemed to be the unscientific criteria that the Duck Billed Platypus looks really weird.
-When brought back to europe people doubted its was genuine.
+That it is a mammal that lays eggs is pretty atypical.
+Yet mostly the problem seemed to be the unscientific criteria that the Duck Billed Platypus looks really, really weird.
+When brought back to Europe people doubted its was genuine.
 “But Shaw, an experienced naturalist, a Fellow of the Royal Society and Assistant Keeper of Natural History at the British Museum, clearly regraded the peculiar specimen with suspicion.
 Could it, he wondered, be a hoax?”
 (Moyal 2004, pages 6-7).
-Classification was all over the place.
+Classification of the platypus was all over the place.

 Read: Ann Moyal (2004) Platypus: The Extraordinary Story of How a Curious Creature Baffled the World, The Johns Hopkins University Press.